 How to Get Rid of Springtails Once And For All

-It’s important to make sure you have springtails before you treat your plant for them.
+It’s important to ensure you have springtails before treating your plant for them.

 There are a few signs to keep your eyes peeled for.

 When a group of them gets big enough, you can see them.
 You’ll see a ball of pests.

 They can be found along the rim of your plant pot and the drainage holes.

 If you see one of these clusters, surprise them.